-By Isabella Manzo and Nate Johnston
+By Izzy Manzo and Nate Johnston

 Jenna Palermo attributes her business, and decision to become an art major, to being raised by “artistic people.”
 Up until high school her schools lacked art programs, but her mom still made sure she was able to express herself artistically.